Alamofire/Alamofire/Documentation/Usage.md

 #### `URLEncodedFormParameterEncoder`

-The `URLEncodedFormParameterEncoder` encodes values into a url-encoded string to be set as or appended to any existing URL query or set as the HTTP body of the request.
+The `URLEncodedFormParameterEncoder` encodes values into a url-encoded string to be set as or appended to any existing URL query string or set as the HTTP body of the request.
 Controlling where the encoded string is set can be done by setting the `destination` of the encoding.
 The `URLEncodedFormParameterEncoder.Destination` enumeration has three cases:

 - `.methodDependent` - Applies the encoded query string result to existing query string for `.get`, `.head` and `.delete` requests and sets it as the HTTP body for requests with any other HTTP method.
 - `.queryString` - Sets or appends the encoded string to the query of the request's `URL`.